webrtc-for-the-curious/webrtc-for-the-curious/content/docs/10-history-of-webrtc.md

 I am most excited about what cloud computing can do for communication.
-Using advanced algorithms we can remove background noise from a call and make communication possible where it wasn’t before.
-We are also seeing WebRTC extend far beyond Communications… who knew that it would be powering cloud based gaming 9 years later?
-All of this wouldn’t be possible without the foundation of WebRTC.
+Using advanced algorithms we can remove background noise from a call and make communication possible where it wasn't before.
+We are also seeing WebRTC extend far beyond communications… Who knew that it would be powering cloud based gaming 9 years later?
+All of this wouldn't be possible without the foundation of WebRTC.